iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> Opened the app to report a positive test and found out it hasn't updated since Nov 26 (its currently Dec 4).
+All of my settings are correct, my Bluetooth and location stay on anyway.
+It took several tries over the course of a few minutes to get it to save my test input which is like, there is literally one thing this app is for.
+Why can it not just do the thing.
+I'm asymptomatic but if I was sick sick I wouldn't have the energy to fight to get it to post.<br> :date: __2020-12-05 02:40:57__

+> I tested positive and I can't get the verification sms to my phone<br> :date: __2020-12-01 20:25:23__

+> App doesnt work, turns off your bluetooth which is needed for the app to work.<br> :date: __2020-12-01 15:05:51__

 > The app has serious bugs.
 Mine doesn't let me past the "Your Privacy is Safe" screen even after clicking the disclaimer and clicking on the green "more" button.<br> :date: __2020-11-27 13:22:21__

 > It's a waste of time<br> :date: __2020-11-26 18:59:13__